 One of the tools to beat competitors is quality.
-If you are providing top-notch quality than that of your competitors then you are going to have a competitive edge.
+If you are providing top-notch quality than that of your competitors, you will have a competitive edge.

-Brand loyalty is no more nowadays until unless they maintain the quality.
-Six sigma is simple words is zero defects but 100% efficiency is not possible and hence it is something negligible or near to zero like 10,00,000 pieces will produce only 3.4 defective pieces.
+Brand loyalty is no more nowadays unless they maintain the quality.
+Six sigma is simple words are zero defects, but 100% efficiency is not possible, and hence it is something negligible or near to zero like 10,00,000 pieces will produce only 3.4 defective pieces.

 What is Six Sigma?

-Six Sigma is a business management strategy which combines the most effective and efficient aspects of several different quality control innovations.
-This strategy asserts the idea that manufacturers can exercise total control over their business by emphasizing the teamwork and commitment of staff at every level.
-By incorporating these ideas, all aspects of production can be gauged, thereby allowing monitoring of quality at every stage.
+Six Sigma is a business management strategy that combines the most effective and efficient aspects of several different quality control innovations.
+This strategy asserts that manufacturers can exercise total control over their business by emphasizing the teamwork and commitment of staff at every level.
+All aspects of production can be gauged by incorporating these ideas, thereby allowing quality monitoring at every stage.

 History of Six Sigma

-As you can see below, It was first introduced by Engineer Bill Smith while working in Motorola in 1987.
+As you can see below, Engineer Bill Smith was first introduced while working in Motorola in 1987.
 He got 10x reductions in product failure in 5 years there.

 After that, other companies like;

 Nowadays, six sigma is not confined to big giants, and every firm can train its workers.
 All production units are following Six sigma with lean technology.
 Both are developed in Japan.

 How Six Sigma Works?